Get Involved - Do Your Part

 The City is currently working with two haulers to offer organics compost collection curbside without a change in garbage collection services.
 The cost is $6 per month/per household and includes the curbside container and collection services.
 You can also start backyard composting.

 Reduce toxic chemicals in your home, the amount you spend on cleaners, and leave your house smelling clean and fresh.
-Below are just a few ways to clean your house using natural products.
+Create your own green cleaning products.
+Clean green and your house will smell and look great!

 Bottled Water vs. Tap Water